RyanRiffle/Poe/README.md

 ### Building
 To begin run `make build-deps`.
 This will use bower to download jQuery and Twitter Bootstrap.
+Alternatively if you are just building for OSjs you don't need bootstrap.
+You can use `bower install jquery`

 Then compile for the platform you would like.
 ```